Danwakeem/OSProject1/README.md

 # HEY ANDY

-This code is not fanstasitc or anything and I messed up on the SJF so I am going to redo it tonight and tomorrow.
-I was going to try to get all of the non threaded stuff done tonight and tomorrow.

-I added the SJF implmentation.
+This code is pretty awful I am just trying to get it done quickly so we can write our paper.

+### Things we have left to do
+- ~~Implement FIFO~~
+- ~~Implement SJF~~
+- ~~Implement Round Robbin~~
+- ~~Create Graphs for FIFO~~
+- ~~Create Graphs for SJF~~
+- ~~Create Graphs for Round Robbin~~
+- Implement threaded FIFO test
+- Implement threaded SJF test
+- Implement threaded Round Robbing test

+> The threaded tests should be fairly easy.
+I was wondering if we would even need to create threads at all?
+I think we could just split the original set of processes into 4 different sets and run each individually and then average together the averages of the wait times.
+Does that make sense?

-Let me know if I am doing anything blatantly wrong.
+**Let me know if I am doing anything blatantly wrong.**

 ## FIFO Graph
 ![alt tag](http://i.imgur.com/Akiqo8y.png)